menu

 Occupations and Workforce

-Joliet is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Joliet is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Joliet is a town of managers, sales and office workers, and service providers.
 There are especially a lot of people living in Joliet who work in management occupations (20.00%), sales jobs (13.23%), and maintenance occupations (9.68%).

 Also of interest is that Joliet has more people living here who work in computers and math than 95% of the places in the US.